dev-servers/fe-assignment/README.md

 ### Evaluation Criteria

 -   Design implemented according to attached files using Angular Components
+-   Design must be responsive and meet all media sizes
 -   Routing implemented (list, detail) + bookmarking
 -   Connect to API - Movies retrieved, JSON parsed, grouped by category
 -   Connecting to API Search, search functionality is working
+-   Bouns: the quality of design
 -   Bonus: Use the movies backdrop image creatively
 -   Bonus: Use the movies slug for routing